alexclunan/impedance-analyzer/README.md

-# impedance-analyzer
+# FPGA-Based Multi-Frequency Impedance Analyzer

-Impedance Analyzer Capstone Project for the Swami Lab @ UVA
+Impedance Analyzer Capstone Project in collaboration with the Swami Lab @ the University of Virginia

-FPGA-BASED MULTI-FREQUENCY DIGITAL LOCK-IN AMPLIFIER

-# ABSTRACT
+# Abstract

 This repository will contain the PCB design, HDL source code, and embedded software for a high-speed Digital Lock-In Amplifier (DLIA) and triggering system implemented on a Xilinx Zynq-7000 SoC.

 Designed for impedance cytometry applications, this system synthesizes multi-frequency (< 10 MHz) excitation signals and performs parallel demodulation of sensor responses in the digital domain.
 This measurement device will be used to trigger a sorting mechanism at low latency to sort cells and other biological materials in a microfluidic channel.

-# SYSTEM SPECIFICATIONS
+# System Specifications

 Platform: Xilinx Zynq XC7Z020 SoC on the Trenz TE0720 SoM, custom carrier board PCB